 No matter how well-behaved your dog is, it would be best if you always use a lead to keep it under control.
 You may love how your dog greets you when you return from work, but your neighbour probably doesn't want to be pawed by an overenthusiastic canine.

 This is most important for apartment rentals as the odour could permeate other apartments via the ventilation system; any accidents should be dealt with immediately.

 If you have a dog with a penchant for barking, do your utmost to modify this behaviour before moving into your rental property.
-If you don't think that you are equipped with the necessary skills to train it yourself, look into obedience training classes.
+If you don't think you have the necessary skills to train yourself, look into obedience training classes.

-If you are planning on renting a property with a pet, our lettings team will be happy to help you find a pet friendly property.
-Please contact them on firstname.lastname@example.org
+Circa London is a Lettings Agent in SE1 and the surrounding areas.
+If you plan on renting a property with a pet, our lettings team will be happy to help you find a pet-friendly property.
+Please get in touch with them.